denisfliu/SparkyStats/README.md

 # SparkyStats
-Converts excel stat sheets from NAQT-like Quizbowl tournaments to SQBS files.
+Converts excel stat sheets from Quizbowl tournaments to SQBS files.
+Currently revamping.

 ## Requirements
 You need to [install python](https://wiki.python.org/moin/BeginnersGuide/Download).
 Once python is installed (any version will probably do), install `omegaconf` and `openpyxl` using the following commands.

 `pip install omegaconf`

 `pip install openpyxl`